🎉 Tillful is now part of Nav! Get your business credit score at Nav

 3. Debt and Debt Usage

-4. Industry Risk
+5. Industry Risk

 The lower your industry risk, the easier it will be for you to secure financing.
 Keep in mind that certain industries and sectors are classified as higher risks than others.
 Specifically, if your business falls under real estate investing, auto sales, travel, transportation, money lending/collecting, or food and beverage, you will be classified as high-risk.
-Lower risk sectors include pharmaceuticals, healthcare, repairs, sin industries like micro-breweries, and other sectors with demands that aren’t tied to whether or not a market is bullish.
+Lower risk sectors include pharmaceuticals, healthcare, repairs, and other sectors with demands that aren’t tied to whether or not a market is bullish.

-5. Company Size
+6. Company Size

-The number of employees and annual revenue of your company will give bureaus an idea about the size of your business and the potential size of your loan.
+The number of employees and annual revenue of your company will give lenders an idea about the size of your business and the potential size of your loan.
 If you are selling a product or providing a service, this translates to your gross sales volume and the number of active accounts under your name, respectively.